remastr/release-automation/README.md

 ### GitLab + Circle CI

 Generate new SSH key using guide in Help section.
-Open the project on GitLab and copy the content of `id_rsa.pub` into `Settings` -> `Repository` -> `Deploy Keys`.
+Open the project on GitLab and copy the content of public key into `Settings` -> `Repository` -> `Deploy Keys`.
 Make sure the option `Grant write permissions to this key` is checked and save the key

+TODO probably delete - public key is published from from the next step
 ### BitBucket + CircleCI

 You will need to create BitBucket user specifically for this project.
 Then, generate new SSH key using guide in Help section.
-Go to the newly created user `Personal Settings` -> `SSH Keys` -> `Add key` and copy the content of `id_rsa.pub` there.
+Go to the newly created user `Personal Settings` -> `SSH Keys` -> `Add key` and copy the content of public key there.

 ## Adding SSH key into CI/CD tool projects settings

 ### GitLab + Circle CI

-Open Circle CI project, go to `Project settings` -> `SSH Keys` -> `Additional SSH Keys` and add previously created key there.
+Open Circle CI project, go to `Project settings` -> `SSH Keys` -> `Additional SSH Keys` and add previously created private key there.
 Leave hostname empty.

 ### GitLab + GitLab CI